Anurag-Sharma00/Medical-Assistant/README.md

 # Medical-Assistant
-This is the Med-Assist project by anurag sharma using python and django
+This is the Med-Assist project created using django

 # Build-With